OmarTawfik/vscat/README.md

 ## Roadmap

-We released the first version of this library to gauge interest and asses further investment areas.
+We released the first version of this library to gauge interest and assess further investment areas.
 Please [open an issue](https://github.com/OmarTawfik/vscat/issues) to give feedback on your use-case, or how can this library serve you better.
 Here are some of the features on our roadmap:

 - Supporting nested languages ([#2](https://github.com/OmarTawfik/vscat/issues/2))
 - Supporting advanced decorators, like underlines, background colors ([#3](https://github.com/OmarTawfik/vscat/issues/3))